blackravenltd/dojo/Course Introduction.md

 # BlackRaven Dojo

-The BlackRaven Dojo is a course in computer fundamentals comprising of 36 sessions (6 Units of 6 sessions each).
+The BlackRaven Dojo is a course in Software Engineering fundamentals comprising of 36 sessions (6 Units of 6 sessions each).
+The course is designed for all levels of experience, and assumes no previous knowledge of programming.
 The objectives of the course are:

-* To taech fundamental machine architecture
+* To teach fundamental machine architecture
 * To fill the gaps in understanding from high-level-first programming courses by teaching from a machine-level perspective
-* To abstract the concept of specific programming languages
+* To abstract the concept of specific programming languages to general principles
+* To teach and develop reseach skills

 ## Structure